mediacloud/backend/README.md

 ------------

 To build the distributon, update the version numbers in `mediacloud/__init__.py` and `setup.py`.
-Then run `python setup.py sdist` and a compressed file will be created in the `dist` directory.
+Then run `python setup.py bdist_egg` and a new egg will be laid in the `dist` directory.